moreakshay/JetpackImplementation/README.md

 # JetpackImplementation
-Learning best practices in android.
-Using Android Architecture Components and Coroutines.
+Learning best practices in android using Android Architecture Components and Coroutines.
 <br>This repository follows best practices depicted by the jetpack team in [architecture-components-sample/GithubBrowserSample](https://github.com/android/architecture-components-samples/tree/master/GithubBrowserSample/) , also added Coroutines which was missing in GithubBrowserSample.

 <h3>Language</h3>